-Child Custody Attorney
+Rock Hill Child Custody Lawyer

-For help with a child custody case, please call us at 803-909-9343 to schedule a consultation.
+For help with a child custody case, please call us at 803-504-3411 to schedule a consultation.

 Child Custody Laws in South Carolina

 Judges must decide child custody disputes based on the best interests of the child.
-They may require a variety of evidence from each parent about their living situation and ability to provide a safe environment for the child.
-Family court judges consider a number of factors in determining the best interest of the child, including behavior of each parent and ability to provide a good living environment.
+The court may require evidence from each parent about their living situation and ability to provide a safe environment for the child.
+Family court judges consider numerous factors in determining the best interest of the child.
+These factors include behavior of each parent and ability to provide a good living environment.

 South Carolina law treats men and women equally in custody cases.
 In 2012, a law passed mandating that family court judges consider joint custody if one of the parents requests it.
 In joint custody arrangements, both parents share responsibility for making major decisions in the child’s life.
 These can include decisions like what school they should attend, what medical care they need and what religious training they should have.